PEAK-Legacy/Trellis/README.txt

 But practical programs often need to do more than just reflect the values of things.
 They need to *do* things, too.

-While rule and value cells reflect the current "state" of things, discrete and receiver cells are designed to handle things that are "happening".
-They also let us handle the "Controller" part of "Model-View-Controller".
+So far, we've seen only attributes that reflect a current "state" of things.
+But attributes can also represent things that are "happening", by automatically resetting to some sort of null or default value.
+In this way, you can use an attribute's value as a trigger to cause some action, following which it resets to an "empty" or "inactive" value.
+And this can then help us handle the "Controller" part of "Model-View-Controller".

 For example, suppose we want to have a controller that lets you change the size of a rectangle.
-We can use "receiver" attributes to do this, which are sort of like an "event", "message", or "command" in a GUI or other event-driven system::
+We can use "resetting" attributes to do this, in a way similar to an "event", "message", or "command" in a GUI or other event-driven system::

     >>> class ChangeableRectangle(QuietRectangle):